ml-feeds/arxiv-ml-reviews/README.md

 * Improve code quality.
 * Implement an option to run an incremental update rather than a full rerun.
 This option assumes an unchanged configuration.
+The addition of this option would also require changing the code to sort the results by *lastUpdatedDate* rather than by *submittedDate*.